guroy/CSCI-510/README.md

 ##### <a href="https://github.com/guroy/CSCI-510/tree/master/Project%202%20Final">Project 2 Final</a>
 * We must create a "complex" 3D scene with the following characteristics:
- * Three or more separate objects, modeled in local coordinates and positioned in the scene using model transformations
+ * Three or more separate objects
  * Non-default camera positioning
  * At least one light source
  * Use of at least one texture
- * Shading on all objects which aren't texture-mapped, with at least two different sets of material properties
+ * Shading on all objects which aren't texture-mapped

 ![alt_tag](http://nodim.fr/host/course/cg/final.png)